Love, Poetry and Philosophy

 When further considering the differences between philosophy and poetry, the role of the emotions in reasoning is a distinguishing one.
 Troy discusses how a faith in our passions and the access they give us to the world can result in an understanding of issues which is as justifiable as that provided by the traditional ruminations of philosophy.
 While arguments and reasoning can be more hidden in poetry, they are present.
 At the same time, Troy notes that he invokes his philosophical talents to try and better understand the reasons behind emotions like love, should they exist.
 He challenges himself to explore philosophically what are typically poetic topics.

-Roving Philosophical Reporter (seek to 00:04:46): This week our Roving Philosophical Reporter speaks to Chris Fatz—poetry buyer at Powell’s City of Books in Portland Oregon—to discuss the importance of poetry in our lives.
+- Roving Philosophical Report (seek to 00:04:46): Zoe Corneli speaks to Chris Fatz—poetry buyer at Powell’s City of Books in Portland Oregon—to discuss the importance of poetry in our lives.
 He sees a “religious” importance to poetry, where it allows us to articulate the moral sense that lies in humans.
 He believes it informs the way we live and helps us live better by adding meaning to our experience.
 He expresses his sentiment that you do not have to be a poet to love and appreciate poetry.

 Troy Jollimore, Professor of Philosophy, California State University Chico